-Every text accepted for the reviewing process is evaluated by at least two independent reviewers.
-Reviews should be conducted objectively, according only to the intellectual content of the text, and must indicate whether the text should be a) published with minor or no changes, b) revised and resubmitted, c) rejected.
-According to reviewers’ recommendations, the journal’s Editorial Board either accepts the text, returns it to the author for revisions/rewriting, or rejects it.
-No more than two rounds of reviewing are possible; in the second round another (third or fourth) reviewer(s) might be recruited.
+Every submission accepted for the review process is evaluated by at least two independent reviewers.
+Reviewers follow objective scholarly criteria for review recommended by the journal (included in instructions for reviewers), as related to the content and structure of the text, and must indicate whether the submission should be a) published with minor or no changes, b) revised and resubmitted, or c) rejected.
+According to reviewers’ recommendations, the journal’s Editorial Board either accepts the text, returns it to the author(s) for revisions/rewriting, or rejects it.
+No more than two rounds of reviewing are possible; in the second round, additional reviewer(s) might be recruited for evaluation of the manuscript.
 Each round of the review process typically takes four to eight weeks.
-However, the journal takes no responsibility for delays caused by the reviewers.
+However, the journal takes no responsibility for possible delays caused by the reviewers.